diazrahman21/matchreplace/README.md

    - **Manual Input**: Paste URLs directly into the text area
    - **Sample Data**: Use built-in demo URLs for testing
 3. Enter your new URL segment (e.g., `football/match123.html`)
-4. Click "Process URLs" to transform your links
+4. Click "Process URLs" to transform your Link
 5. Export results or copy individual URLs

 ### Input Formats